mck231/Twitter-Api-Writeup/README.md

 ## Install Dependencies

-1. Create a new directory and navigate to it in your terminal.
+1. Either clone the GitHub repository, which includes a `package.json` file, to your local machine, or create a new directory and copy the existing `package.json` file into it.
-2. Run `npm init -y` to create a `package.json` file.
+2. In your terminal, navigate to the directory containing the `package.json` file.
-3. Install the required dependencies using the following command: ```npm install got crypto oauth-1.0a querystring readline```
+3. Run the following command to install the required dependencies: ```npm install```

+Note: If you choose to copy the `package.json` file, make sure you have copied the entire content correctly, as it contains all the necessary dependency information.

 ## Run the Code

-1. Save the provided code to a file named `twitter-api-v2.js` in the same directory as your `package.json`.
+1. If you cloned the GitHub repository, the provided code should already be in the same directory as your `package.json` file.
+If you copied the `package.json` file, save the provided code to a file named `twitter-api-v2.js` in the same directory.
 2. In your terminal, navigate to the directory containing `twitter-api-v2.js`.
-3. Run the following command to execute the code: ```node --experimental-modules twitter-api-v2.js```
+3. Run the following command to execute the code:```node --experimental-modules twitter-api-v2.js```
 4. Follow the prompts to authorize the application and enter the provided PIN.

 After successful execution, you should see the requested data printed to the console.